 One of the most unique things to do in Singapore if you are a food connoisseur is to eat at the cheapest Michelin-starred restaurant in the world.

-While the words “Michelin star” usually mean that you have to spend a pretty penny for a sophisticated multi-course meal.
+The words “Michelin star” usually mean that you have to spend a pretty penny for a sophisticated multi-course meal.
 But with the Hong Kong Soya Sauce Chicken Rice and Noodle, an unpretentious hawker center stall in Singapore, it couldn’t be further from reality.
 This street food stall received one Michelin star in 2016, and their signature dish of chicken & rice will set you back only $1.50 US.
 Located in Chinatown just off New Bridge road @ Smith street.

 Slurp Ice Kachang